zjswanson/eventer/readme.md

 ##### eventer.emit(eventName, [data])
 Emits a custom event.
 Has no effect if the event has not been registered through eventer.on().
 - eventName = <String> Name of the custom event to emit
 - data(optional) = <Object> optional object of arbitrary data.
-Will be passed as the only argument to any calback registered with eventer.on().
+Will be passed as the only argument to any calback registered with eventer.on()

 ##### eventer.removeAllListeners()
 removes all custom events and listeners that have been registered to this instance of Eventer.